Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: introduction

-The space-based experiments have highly promising potential for improving tests of gravitational redshift.
-A paramount challenge among these is the first-order Doppler effect with the order of $10^{-6}$ to $10^{-5}$.
-For this challenge, the triple-link Doppler Cancellation Scheme (DCS) is typically employed in the experiments.
-By combining one-way and two-way Doppler information provided by three link signals, the first-order Doppler effect is suppressed to the second order while the gravitational redshift signal is retained.
-Then, combining the satellite's orbit determination and speed measurement, a highly accurate test of gravitational redshift was conducted.
-The effectiveness of this method has been rigorously verified by experiments such as GPA and RA experiments \cite{PhysRevLett.45.2081,nunes2023gravitational}.
+The space-based clock-comparison experiments have highly promising potential for improving tests of gravitational redshift, because they can exploit large difference in gravitational potential.
+A major challenge in such experiments is the first-order Doppler effect, whose fractional magnitude is typically at the level of $10^{-6}$ to $10^{-5}$, much larger than the gravitational redshift signal to be tested.
+To suppress this contribution, the gravitational-redshift experiments have traditionally relied on the triple-link Doppler cancellation scheme (DCS).
+This scheme generally combined a one-way downlink, referenced to the ground clock, with a coherent two-way link formed by an uplink and a retransmitted downlink.
+The one-way observable contains both the gravitational redshift signal and the first-order Doppler shift, whereas the coherent two-way observable contains approximately twice the first-order Doppler contribution.
+Consequently, the first-order Doppler contribution can be reduced to second order by subtracting one-half the two-way observable from the one-way observable, while the gravitational redshift signal is retained.
+Combining the satellite's orbit determination and speed measurement, a highly accurate test of gravitational redshift was conducted.
+This strategy was successfully employed in some experiments such as GPA experiments \cite{PhysRevLett.45.2081}.
+The relativistic descriptions of three-link DCS configurations have been developed to the order of $c^{-3}$ \cite{blanchet2001relativistic}.